dianamartin/data-tracker-guides/signs_markings/user_management.md

 2. Click the **Add Account** button at the top of the page.

-3. Complete the **New Account** You will need to select each user role that applies to the account you are creating.
+3. Complete the **New Account** form.
+You will need to select each user role that applies to the account you are creating.
 Follow the instructions on the form to select the appropriate role for the account:

     <img src="../images/user_role_selection.png" width="300">